 Concerns about soil vapor and vapor intrusion are changing the environmental due diligence practice.
 Lenders need to exercise due care to ensure proper assessment of these emerging issues.

 Please see the disclaimer at the bottom of this page that relates to limitations on this blog and to legal advice.
+Joseph Maternowski, an attorney practicing in the area of environmental and real estate law, is viewed by clients and counsel as trusted legal adviser.
 For advice on limiting liability for soil vapor, vapor intrusion or for counsel in responding to government or third party requests related to soil vapor and vapor intrusion issues please contact:

 Hessian & McKasy, P.A.